bchadfield/csw-website/help/transfer-content-ownership.markdown

 To transfer ownership of a content item:

-1. Open the content item in
+1. Open the content item in question.
-    question.
-2. Click the \'Actions\' button at the top of the content box and select \'Transfer ownership\' from the drop down.
+2. Click the \'Actions\' button at the top of the content box and select
+    \'Transfer ownership\' from the dropdown.
-3. The team members who are
-    eligible to become the content owner will appear in the drop down.
+3. The team members who are eligible to become the content owner will appear in the drop down.
 Only team members who are admins or editors are eligible to be content owners.
 A notice will tell you if there are no eligible team members.
 4. Select the team member you wish to transfer ownership to.
 5. Click \'Transfer\' to save your selection.

 The new content owner will notified by email of the transfer.